gongyh/nf-core-scgs/README.md

 5. [Troubleshooting](docs/troubleshooting.md)

 <!-- TODO nf-core: Add a brief overview of what the pipeline does and how it works -->

+## How to cite
+[1] Single-cell Phenome-Genome Profiling of Bacterial Antibiotic Susceptibility by Raman-activated Gravity-driven Encapsulation and Sequencing. *In preparation* [Details] (https://github.com/gongyh/nf-core-scgs/blob/master/RAGE-Seq/Data.md)

 ## Credits
 gongyh/nf-core-scgs was originally written by Yanhai Gong.